natmark/Evolver/README.md

 </p>

 # Evolver
-Evolver is a Genetic Algorithm library for Swift.
+Evolver is a Genetic Algorithm library for Swift🐧.

 ## Usage
 The main units of Evolver are `Generable` protocol and `Evolver` class.